daenetCorporation/EventHubLogger/README.md

 # EventHubLogger
 Implementation of .netcore ILogger for Azure Event Hub

-The current version of EventHubLogger is built for ASP.NET Core 2.0-preview2-final.

 ## Installation

 **First**, install the Daenet.Common.Logging.EventHub [NuGet Package](https://www.nuget.org/packages/Daenet.Common.Logging.EventHub) into your application.